Binary Tree in Data Structure: Properties, Types, Representation & Benefits

 Proof:

-Binary trees come in various types, each suited for different tasks in computer science.
+Binary tree in the data structure comes in various types.
+Here’s a breakdown of the main types, with simple explanations, code examples, and their typical uses.
 Here’s a breakdown of the main types, with simple explanations, code examples, and their typical uses.

 Code Example: